ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/get/get-entries.dotnet.markdown

 {NOTE: }

 * Here, we check whether a stock's closing-time price is rising from day to day (over three days).
+  This example is based on the sample entries that were entered in [this example](../../../../../document-extensions/timeseries/client-api/session/append#append-entries-with-multiple-values).

 * Since each time series entry contains multiple StockPrice values,
   we include a sample that uses [named time series values](../../../../../document-extensions/timeseries/client-api/named-time-series-values)